-- Given openly and not secretly. - Not intended to improperly influence the government official. - Accurately reflected in the applicable Berkshire subsidiary's books and records.
+• Accurately reflected in the applicable Berkshire subsidiary's books and records.

 Willful Blindness Is Not a Defense.
 The FCPA imposes liability on companies and individuals even if they have no actual knowledge of an improper payment to a government official, in circumstances where they should have known there was a high probability that an Intermediary intended to make or was likely to make an improper payment.
 Accordingly, subsidiaries and subsidiary employees must not be willfully blind to facts which suggest improper payments, gifts, promises or offers of payments, gifts or something of value to a government official.
 Liability for an FCPA violation cannot be avoided by attempting to ignore or "not see" the warning signs or indications of improper conduct.
 Employees who suspect or see indications that corrupt payments or offers of payment might be under consideration or might have been made on a Berkshire subsidiary's behalf must not "look the other way" or ignore the indications or "red flags."
 The lack of actual knowledge of a bribe will not be a defense under the FCPA.